sam2945/OSG_LW/README.md

 The analsyis is based on and includes:
 - Bing imagery
 - Heatmaps, bridges, Distance to Nearest Bridge and Large Wood Catchers
-- Clickable popups on the LW type, Bridges, and distance to Bridges
+- Clickable popups on the LW type, Bridges, and distance to Bridges (showing metres to one significatn figure)
 - It includes some raster layers store as tifs that include a DTM and flow accumulation
 - **The Mouseover feature is known to be able to run once but on a second run R studio crashes necessitating a restart**